Timeular/nytta/ihop/README.md

 ### UUIDGenerator

-This UUIDGenerator contains an interface and an simple implementation using javas `UUID` class for generating an unique code.
+This UUIDGenerator contains an interface and a simple implementation using javas `UUID` class for generating a unique code.
 The main purpose of this combination is to have a simpler time when testing UUIDs.

 ```kotlin